Letting you know what services midwives provide in the event of a miscarriage.

 It is so great that maternity services are free here in New Zealand but it can make it hard for us to know what is being paid for by the government and what is being done out of the kindness of midwives' hearts.

 When a miscarriage occurs your midwife will have a higher workload, even if she doesn’t personally see you again, as she will be calling you, assessing your test results, and organising necessary referrals.
 Midwives are trained to assess and refer, they are not trained in miscarriage treatment.
 This can be a little surprising if you were expecting your midwife to be with you for your entire birth journey.
-It would be great if there was education and funding for midwives to continue to care for women who experience miscarriage but that is not currently the case.
+Since 2021, midwives receive funding to have one additional appointment with you following a miscarriage (within two weeks of the miscarriage occurring).

 Follow the flowchart below to get an idea of when your midwife is employed to care for you and when their service has ended.
 Any time you are getting more care than described here it is quite possible that your midwife is going above and beyond her call of duty.
 Please note that the chart below does not take into account every possible outcome and is just here to give you a broad understanding of your midwife's role.